j5ik2o/akka-cqrs-es-example-typed/README.md

-# DDD, CQRS+ES by using akka-typed
+# DDD, CQRS+ES Example by using akka-typed

 This is a example for CQRS / Event Sourcing.